-CDC can advise government entities, political subdivisions, and public/private nonprofit organizations as to whether a specific project they are working on qualifies for available sources of funding.
+CDC can advise government entities, political subdivisions, and public/private nonprofit organization as to whether a specific project they are working on qualifies for available sources of funding.
 Once qualified, CDC's Community Development's staff can work with the entity to develop an application that meets the requirement of the funding source.
-Note: fee based service.